thread/routemaster/plugins/README.md

 The plugin API defined in `routemaster.logging.BaseLogger` is relatively basic so far, and any changes that extend the functionality of it to better support the above plugin use-cases would be welcomed.

+### Packaging

+Plugins are currently packaged as separate Python packages, and uploaded to PyPI.
+The versions track the Routemaster package version precisely.

+### Deployment

+Plugins in this repo are installed by default in the provided Docker image, although will be inactive by default.